Dolphins' Achane leaves with a rib injury; Jets rookie QB Cook steps in for injured Taylor

 Jets rookie quarterback Brady Cook made his regular-season NFL debut when he replaced the injured Tyrod Taylor with 3:39 left in the first quarter.

 Taylor left with what the Jets said is a groin injury.
-The team said his return was questionable.
+The team said he was doubtful to return after initially saying he was questionable.

 Taylor was intercepted on a deflected pass on his last throw, which Miami took advantage of by later scoring a touchdown to take a 21-0 lead.